Genivia/ugrep/README.md

            [!abc-e]
                   Matches one character not a,b,c,d,e,/.

            /      When used at the start of a glob, matches if pathname has no /.
                   When used at the end of a glob, matches directories only.

            **/    Matches zero or more directories.

            /**    When used at the end of a glob, matches everything after the /.

            \?
-Matches a ? or any other character  specified  after  the  back- slash.
+Matches a ? or any other character specified after the backslash.

            Glob Matching Examples